Cysharp/UniTask/README.md

 You can convert Task -> UniTask: `AsUniTask`, `UniTask` -> `UniTask<AsyncUnit>`: `AsAsyncUnitUniTask`, `UniTask<T>` -> `UniTask`: `AsUniTask`. `UniTask<T>` -> `UniTask`'s conversion cost is free.

-If you want to convert async to coroutine, you can use `.ToCoroutine()`, this is useful to use only allow coroutine system.
+If you want to convert async to coroutine, you can use `.ToCoroutine()`, this is useful if you want to only allow using the coroutine system.

 UniTask can not await twice.
 This is a similar constraint to the [ValueTask/IValueTaskSource](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.valuetask-1?view=netcore-3.1) introduced in .NET Standard 2.1.